vivekdahiya95/LearningGoals/README.md

 - floyd warshall
 - lazy propogation
 - segment tree
-- binary indexed Tree
+- binary indexed Tree (to be implemented)
-- Square root decomposition
+- Square root decomposition (to be implemented)

 ## number theory